AdobeDocs/learning-manager.en/help/migrated/instructors/feature-summary/learners.md

 ## See sessions or modules with pending reviews {#pending}

-As an instructor, you can see the sessions or modules with pending reviews.
+As an instructor, you can see the sessions or modules with pending reviews.&nbsp;

-On the Sessions/Modules page, you can see a column **Reviews Pending** that shows the number of pending reviews for the corresponding session/activity.
+On the Sessions/Modules page,&nbsp;you can see a column **Reviews Pending** that shows the number of pending reviews for the corresponding session/activity.

 ## Manage waitlist for your session {#managewaitlistforyoursession}